Radialbog9/MinecraftManhunt/docs/API.md

 # API
-This plugin has a (sort of) really messy API.
+This plugin has a (sort of) messy API.

 You can access the Manhunt Variables through the `uk.radialbog9.spigot.manhunt.utils.ManhuntVars` class.